lempamo/ChaosIV/README.md

 First cycle after connection and authentication is cooldown round.
 7. Play.
 Use `reloadscripts` console command to fix disconnects loop.

+• If you have problems like you _can't open FFZ in dashboard (no ffz icon)_ or _`poll-shim` is not active on dashboard_ then try using the following URL:
+`https://www.twitch.tv/popout/YOURUSERNAME/chat?ffz-settings=add_ons.poll_shim` (replace YOURUSERNAME with your own username).

 # OBS Poll Widget

 Also you can add the [Twitch Poll overlay][7] which allow you to display the currently active Poll on your channel onto your stream.